IshimotoLab/palomCLI_for_RePROBE/README.md

 # palomCLI

+description

-## How to make your conda environment
+## How to use

+### Step1

+Create your `palom` environment for `RePROBE`.

+1. Create conda environment and install `palom` according to [instruction](https://github.com/labsyspharm/palom).

-1. Copy `palomCLI.py` to your conda environment of palom.
+1. Copy `palomCLI.py` to your `palom` environment.

     ```sh
-    cp palomCLI.py /PathToYourConda/envs/YourPalomEnvName/lib/python3.10/site-packages/palom/cli/palomCLI.py
+    cp palomCLI.py /PathToYourConda/envs/palom/lib/python3.10/site-packages/palom/cli/palomCLI.py
     ```

     You have to change the path according to your installed python version.

-1. Activate your `palom` environment.
+1. Activate your `palom` environment and install `natsort`.

     ```sh
     conda activate palom